 - 1. The student must be admitted to Southwest Baptist University (SBU).
 Admission to the University does not guarantee admission to the ASR program.
-A separate application process to the ASR program is required. - 2.
-In addition, to be considered for admission to the ASR program, the following must be met: - a.
-College Chemistry (4 credit hours), Anatomy and Physiology (8 credit hours total), English Composition (3 credit hours), Psychology (3 credit hours), College Algebra (3 credit hours), Introductory Computing (3 credit hours). - b.
-Based on transcript and ACT score evaluation, these foundational courses may be recommended: - i.
-MAT 0123 Intermediate Algebra - ii.
-BIO 1004 Principles of Biology - c.
-Prior college credit: - i.
-Minimum of C in all courses required for the ASR program - d.
-Minimum of 2.7 cumulative GPA in all college courses. - e.
-Minimum of 2.7 cumulative GPA in all prerequisite courses required for the ASR program. - f.
-If repeating any course required for the ASR program, course must be completed with a grade of C or better before applying to the ASR program. - 3.
-Meet with an academic advisor for course planning. - 4.
+A separate application process to the ASR program is required. - In addition, to be considered for admission to the ASR program, the following must be met: - a.
+College Chemistry (4 credit hours), Anatomy and Physiology (8 credit hours total), English Composition (3 credit hours), Psychology (3 credit hours), College Algebra (3 credit hours), Introductory Computing (3 credit hours). - Based on transcript and ACT score evaluation, these foundational courses may be recommended: - MAT 0123 Intermediate Algebra - BIO 1004 Principles of Biology ii. - c.
+Prior college credit: - Minimum of C in all courses required for the ASR program - d.
+Minimum of 3.0 cumulative GPA in all college courses. - Minimum of 3.0 cumulative GPA in all prerequisite courses required for the ASR program. - If repeating any course required for the ASR program, course must be completed with a grade of C or better before applying to the ASR program. - 3.
+Schedule a meeting with an admissions office representative. - 4.
+Meet with an academic advisor for course planning. - 5.
 Complete an ASR program application form.
 ASR program application deadline is February 1st of the same year.
-Only one class per year is accepted into the program with the start date in the Fall (August). - 5.
-Attend a mandatory information meeting or schedule an individual meeting with an admissions office representative. - 6.
-Submit a reference form (form provided) from a current or former employer or teacher - 7.
-Complete and submit a Applicant Self Assessment Form (form provided) - 8.
-Students accepted into the ASR program are required to submit the following within the designated time limits: background check, drug screen, and immunization record. - 9.
-Once a candidate has been notified of an offer for submission to the ASR Program, a nonrefundable deposit is required.
+Only one class per year is accepted into the program with the start date in the Fall (August). - 6.
+Students accepted into the ASR program are required to submit the following within the designated time limits: background check, drug screen, and immunization record. - Once a candidate has been notified of an offer for submission to the ASR Program, a nonrefundable deposit is required.
 This deposit will be credited to the first semester's bill and will secure the candidate's space in the program.